nburrus/tuxpaint/docs/en/README.txt

                   ## A simple drawing program for children ##

-        Copyright © 2002-2024 by various contributors; see AUTHORS.txt.
+        Copyright © 2002-2025 by various contributors; see AUTHORS.txt.
                              https://tuxpaint.org/

-                               December 26, 2024
+                                January 6, 2025

 +-------------------------------------------------+
 |                Table of Contents                |